alexisbernt/forty-jekyll-theme/generic.md

 				<header class="major">
 					<h3>Our Templates Make Your Life Easier😁</h3>
 				</header>
-				<p>How does it feel when you are working?
-Stressful, exciting, neverending?
-No matter what, TheraText's templates go unmatched.
-TheraText offers customized and importable templates to make the notetaking process easy and efficient.</p>
+				<p>TheraText offers 3 unique features.
+(1) TheraText offers customized and importable templates to make the notetaking process easy and efficient.
+These templates assist with the numerous submission processes.
+(2) Patient interaction.
+TheraText helps makes patient interaction inside and outside of the office seamless.
+(3) Task management.
+Task management includes trackers and down-the-line a chatbot feature trained for therapists that utilizes artificial intelligence.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>